evolvingweb/chef-deploy-drupal/dev-notes.md

 ## Changes in password attributes:
 1. **MySQL** password (for the Drupal MySQL user):

-[Apparently](http://dev.mysql.com/doc/refman/5.1/en/grant.html) as far as MySQL is concerned, all we need to do is to get read of our `create user` statements and only use this:
+[Apparently](http://dev.mysql.com/doc/refman/5.1/en/grant.html) as far as MySQL is concerned, all we need to do is to get read of our `CREATE USER` statements and only use this:

 ``` sql